 Easter Door Decoration

 Here’s a fun and SIMPLE idea for an Easter door decoration to celebrate your PEEPS!
 Simply cut out some bunny shapes.
 Fill a basket with some eggs and attach them to the door with a command hook.
 BAM!
-Easter Door done!
+The Easter Door is done!

 Easter Sensory Bins